derekfrye/sql-middleware/docs/README.md

 ### Custom logic in between transactions

 Here, because the underlying libraries are different, the snippets can get chatty.
-You can still tuck the commit/rollback and dispatch logic behind a couple helpers to avoid repeating the same block across backends. `commit()`/`rollback()` return a `TxOutcome`, which carries the rewrapped pooled connection for SQLite (translation flag included) so you can keep using the same `MiddlewarePoolConnection` afterward.
+You can still tuck the commit/rollback and dispatch logic behind a couple helpers to avoid repeating the same block across backends. `commit()`/`rollback()` return a `TxOutcome`; for SQLite the connection is rewrapped automatically by the transaction handle so you can keep using the same `MiddlewarePoolConnection` afterward.

 ```rust
 use sql_middleware::prelude::*;